-TriMark Legal Funding delivers world-class customer care, fast processing, faster approvals and guaranteed low rates of under 3% non-compounding.
+TriMark Legal Funding delivers world-class customer care, lightening-fast processing, even faster approvals and the guaranteed lowest non-compounding rates in the state.

 Are you ready?

-Pre settlement loans are special, non-recourse lawsuit cash advance loans designed specifically to help North Carolina residents with civil lawsuits who are expecting a future settlement payout.
+Pre settlement loans are special, non-recourse lawsuit cash advances designed specifically to help North Carolina residents with serious personal injury and employment claims who are expecting a future lawsuit settlement payout.

-It’s free to apply and approval is based on the merits of your case.
+It’s free to apply and approval is based on the strengths and merits of your case.
 Unlike traditional bank loans, your credit score, income, employment history and financial assets don’t matter.

-We provide 2 types of lawsuit settlement loans in NC:
+We provide 2 types of lawsuit settlement advances:

-Pre-settlement lawsuit funding is available on pending personal injury, civil rights, employment and work injury lawsuits.
+Pre-settlement lawsuit funding is available on pending personal injury lawsuit, civil rights, employment and work injury lawsuits.

-Rates on pending lawsuit loans in NC are less than 3% monthly non-compounding (35% annual) and include a 2X cap for your safety.
+Rates on pending lawsuit loans in NC are the guaranteed lowest, non-compounding rates and are capped (2x funded amount) for your safety.